frees-io/freestyle/docs/src/main/tut/docs/interpreters.md

 program[Backend.T].foldMap[KVStore](manualInterpreters)
 ```

-Now that we've learnt to define our own interpreters let's jump into [application and library composition with Freestyle](parallelism.html)
+Now that we've learnt to define our own interpreters let's learn how to build applications that support [parallelism](parallelism.html)